 - English 102: Joining Academic Conversations.
-5th edition - Lunsford, Andrea A. Easy Writer.
-3rd ed.
-Boston: Bedford/St. Martin's, 2006-or most recent addition - Muller, Gilbert H. The Brief McGraw-Hill Reader: Issues across the Disciplines.
-New York: McGraw-Hill, 2012. - A dictionary and thesaurus will also be very helpful.
+7th edition - Forni, P.M.
+Choosing Civility: The Twenty-Five Rules of Considerate Conduct.
+New York: St. Martin's Griffin, 2002 - Lunsford, Andrea A. Easy Writer.
+4th ed.
+Boston: Bedford/St. Martin's, 200?-most recent addition - A dictionary and thesaurus will also be very helpful.

 Grading: Please note that any work deserving an "F" will be recorded as a zero/no credit.
-Plagiarized work (and any work where cheating is involved) will not only result in a zero for that assignment but also may very well earn you a big fat F in the course, "Academic dishonesty involves representing as your own work any part of work done by another" (JAC xvi).
+Plagiarized work (and any work where cheating is involved) will not only result in a zero for that assignment but also may very well earn you a big fat F in the course.
+"Academic dishonesty involves representing as your own work any part of work done by another" (JAC xvi).
 Please refer to Joining Academic Conversations (xvi) for definitions and further explanations.
 Do your own work.
 Cheating is intolerable, not to mention rude!